mtyazici/hazelcast-quarkus-kubernetes/README.md

 # Hazelcast and Quarkus

-This guide helps you start with Hazelcast in Quarkus based Microservice and deploy to Kubernetes.
-Feel free to fork and experiment on your own
+This guide helps you start with [Hazelcast](https://github.com/hazelcast/hazelcast) in [Quarkus](https://github.com/quarkusio/quarkus) based Microservice and deploy to Kubernetes.
+Feel free to fork and experiment on your own.

 ## Requirements